The gravitational bending angle by static and spherically symmetric black holes in bumblebee gravity: Conclusion

-In the case c), when we consider the null vacuum expectation value of the bumblebee field ($l_B = 0$), the equation \eqref{EQ-3-1-5} becomes \eqref{5.19} because if the Casana and Bertolami backgrounds have null vacuum expectation value of the bumblebee field, then these backgrounds are the Schwarzschild background.
+We found the deflection angle of massive particles in the Bertolami and Páramos background.
+Considering finite distances in equation (\ref{EQ-3-1-4}).
+We analyzed the cases a), b) and c) for this background.
+In the case a), when we considered the light deflection ($v=1$), equation (\ref{EQ-3-1-4}) became equation (\ref{4.8}).
+In case b), when both the receiver and the source are very far from the lens ($\mathrm{b}u_R \approx \mathrm{b}u_S \approx 0$), equation (\ref{EQ-3-1-4}) became equation (\ref{EQ-3-1-5}).
+In the case c), when we considered the null vacuum expectation value of the bumblebee field ($l_B = 0$), equation (\ref{EQ-3-1-5}) became (\ref{5.19}).
+This happens because if the Bertolami background have a null vacuum expectation value of the bumblebee field, the background becomes Schwarschild like.

-Finally, we consider the case iii), the Maluf and Neves background, which is not asymptotically flat.
-Furthermore, the cosmological constant depends on the characteristics of the bumblebee field interaction, according to the equation \eqref{2.9}.
-The deflection angle of massive particles, considering finite distances, for this background was presented in equation \eqref{EQ-4-33}.
-As done for Casana and Bertolami backgrounds, we analyzed the cases a), b) and c) for this background.
-In the case a), when considering the light deflection ($v=1$), the equation \eqref{EQ-4-33} becomes the \eqref{4.23},
+We also analyzed the influence of the Lorentz symmetry break on the deflection angle of massive particles in the Maluf and Neves background.
+Furthermore, the cosmological constant depends on the characteristics of the bumblebee field interaction ($\Lambda_{e} = \kappa \sigma/\xi$).
+The deflection angle of massive particles considering finite distances, for this background, was presented in equation (\ref{EQ-4-33}).
+We analyzed the cases a), b) and c) in such configuration.
+In the case a), when considering the light deflection ($v=1$), equation (\ref{EQ-4-33}) became equation (\ref{4.23}).
+In case b), when both the receiver and the source are very far from the lens ($\mathrm{b}u_R \approx \mathrm{b}u_S \approx 0$), equation (\ref{EQ-4-33}) became equation (\ref{EQ-4-34}).
+In the case c), when we consider the null vacuum expectation value of the bumblebee field ($\lambda = 1$), quation (\ref{EQ-4-34}) became equation (\ref{EQ-4-35}).
+As in the case of light deflection, the apparent divergences presented in equations (\ref{EQ-4-34}) and (\ref{EQ-4-35}) is problematic only in the case that the source or receiver is located at the horizon, see Refs. \cite{Ono:2019hkw,Takizawa:2020egm}.
+We found the deflection angle of massive particles for the Casana background.
+We did it considering a null cosmological constant, that we showed in equation (\ref{5.17}).
+In the near future, we intend to study the deflection of massive particles by using the Ishihara method in the wormhole backgrounds.